kpango/resume/content/experiences/yahoo-swat.md

 - ***Kubernetes as a Service Authorization Platform Garm
 Engineer & Chief Architect (Go/Kubernetes)***	2018/4~2018/11
-I have designed and developed the Kubernetes Authorization Platform, which is called Garm.
+I have designed and developed the Kubernetes authorization platform, which is called Garm.
 Base on the concept of SSoT, Garm can be integrated with Athenz and Kubernetes webhook authorization.
 This enables a lot of Kubernetes clusters authentication management, and Yahoo!
 JAPAN currently manages over 450 Kubernetes clusters by using Garm.
 Garm is now running on all Kubernetes clusters in Yahoo!
 JAPAN.
 It's an open-source project written in golang.

 - ***Approximate Neighborhood Graph Tree Vector Search Engine NGTD/Gongt
  Engineer & Quality Engineer (Go/C++)***	2017/10~2018/4
 I developed a general-purpose dense vector search engine called "NGTD".
-Users can register, search and delete vectors in NGTD via RESTful API and gRPC at the same time, The user can also quickly search for KNN vectors.
+Users can register, search, and delete vectors in NGTD via RESTful API and gRPC at the same time, and The user can also quickly search for KNN vectors.
 It can be used in a wide range of fields such as similar image retrieval and advertisement recommendation in Yahoo!
 JAPAN.
 NGTD is an open-source project written in golang.

 - ***Yahoo!
 JAPAN Online EBook Store